-To help you plan a Calgary trip for your own family, Trekaroo asked the experts–parents living in Calgary–for their top 10 insider tips for Calgary travel.
-Below are a few of our favorites, plus advice for getting to Calgary, saving money, making the most of your stay!
+To help you plan a Calgary, Alberta trip for your own family, Trekaroo asked the experts–parents living in Calgary–for their top 10 insider tips for Calgary travel.
+Below are a few of our favorites, plus advice for getting around in Calgary, saving money, making the most of your stay!

 Calgary has a fairly good light-rail transit system, known as the CTrain, but most locals will tell you that renting a car is a must when visiting Calgary.
 Some of the attractions you might want to visit are located near the downtown core, but many – such as Heritage Park Historical Village and Calaway Park – aren’t.
-Besides, having a car makes it easy to get out to the mountains for a day – another must while visiting Calgary!
+Besides, having a car makes it easy to get out to Banff National Park for a day – another must while visiting Calgary!

 If you are in Calgary without a car and are sticking to the downtown core, the CTrain is free.
 You can get on at any stop along 7 Avenue and as long as you don’t leave the downtown area no fare is required.

 Calgary is a very family-friendly city, and you’ll find lots of restaurants to choose from.
-Browse the reviews of Calgary restaurants by Trekaroo parents to find the scoop on places like Smashburger, sausage and deli food at Spolumbo’s or pizza at Famoso Neapolitan Pizzeria.
+Browse the reviews of Calgary restaurants by Trekaroo parents to find the scoop on places like RE: GRUB, The Rec Room or pizza at Famoso Neapolitan Pizzeria.

 Food trucks have taken off here as well, and the Calgary Food Trucks website will tell you where and when to find some food you can take with you while exploring the city.